Nek5000/NekDoc/source/faq.rst

   NEK5000 Version X.Y.
 Release date.
 Argonne National Laboratory, Illinois.
   Available: https://nek5000.mcs.anl.gov.

-..
-What is the license for Nek5000?
+.. topic:: What is the license for Nek5000?

-.. to do
+   Nek5000 is licensed under BSD.
+For more information see the ``LICENSE`` file included with the distribution in the root level directory.

 .. topic:: Where can I find support or ask questions about Nek5000?